SebaSphere/SyncRevival/README.md

 The revival item can be changed by modifying the `revivalItem` variable.

 # Known bugs
 - When changing back into survival from the dead, your hand will have appeared to disappear.
-Shift to fix this
+Shift to fix this.
-- When initially teleporting, there may be some rubberbanding
+- When initially teleporting, there may be some rubberbanding.
+- Occasionally, a player may die from fall damage when respawning.
 - If multiple players are nearby in spectator, one golden apple can revive multiple players.
 Not sure if this should be a "feature" yet.